ken-power/ken-power.github.io/README.md

 ## PID Controller

-The goal of this project is to implement a PID controller to enable a self-driving car to manoeuvre around a track. _Control_ in this context refers to how we use the steering, throttle, and breaks to move a car where we want it to go.
+_Control_ in this context refers to how we use the steering, throttle, and breaks to move a car where we want it to go.
 Control is a trickier problem than it might first seem.
 When a human comes to an intersection, we use our intuition to determine how hard to steer, when to accelerate, or whether we need to step on the brakes.
 Teaching a computer how to do this is difficult.
 Control algorithms are often called *controllers*.
 One of the most common and fundamental of controllers is called the _PID controller_.
 The goal of this project is to implement a PID controller in C++, and tune the PID hyperparameters, to enable a self-driving car to manoeuvre around a track.
 The simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
 The speed limit is 100 mph.
-The goal is to drive SAFELY as fast as possible.
-There is no specified minimum speed.
+The goal is to drive _safely_ as fast as possible.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-PID-Controller) for this project.

 ## Autonomous Vehicle Control
-Program a real Self-Driving Car by writing ROS nodes to implement core functionality of the autonomous vehicle system.
-For this project, I wrote ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
+The goal of this project is to program a real Self-Driving Car by writing ROS nodes.
+For this project, I wrote ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, vehicle control, and waypoint following.

 See [the code](https://github.com/ken-power/SelfDrivingCarND-Capstone) for this project.